Fath Shah's Mosque: Inscriptions

 The original Arabic Inscription, first documented by General Alexander Cunningham in 1879, is a stone tablet affixed to the enclosure wall of a mosque.
-The locals used to apply coat of lime over the stone believing it's miraculous properties.
+The locals used to apply coat of lime over the stone believing its miraculous properties.
 By 1895, the stone had been relocated to the enclosure wall of a graveyard opposite the mosque.
 At that time, the lime was removed, allowing the inscription to be read.
 The stone still remains in place.

 The first inscription in Arabic (1484 AD) reads as follows: Allah the Most High says, "And the places of worship are for Allah [alone].
 So invoke not anyone along with Allah' [Quran 72: 18].
 And the Prophet, the peace and blessings of Allah be upon him, has said, 'He who builds a mosque, Allah will build for him seventy palaces in Heaven' [Hadith].
 This mosque was built during the time of the great and exalted Sultan Jalal al-Dunya wal Din Abul Muzaffar Fath Shah, the Sultan, son of Mahmud Shah, the Sultan, may Allah perpetuate his kingdom and sovereignty.
 The builder of the mosque is Muqarrab al-Daulat (favourite of the government) Malik... al-Din, the governor, the extraordinary keeper of the wardrobe, and Sar-i-lashkar and Wazir of Iqlim [region] Muazzamabad, also known as Mahmudabad, and Sar-i-lashkar of Thana Laud.
 This [i.e., the construction of the mosque] took place in the month of Muharram of the year 889 [February 1484].
 The second inscription dated back (1700-01 AD) during the Mughal period reads: O God bless the untaught Prophet Muhammad, and his descendants and his Companions and his saints, and beautify and give him peace.
 Peace be upon you, O leader of saints, Commander of the Faithful, Ali, son of Abi Talib; the year 1112 [1700-1].